TechWithTy/Group_Me_Bots/_docs/platforms/telegram/_docs/full_doc.md

 has_media_spoiler 	True 	Optional.
 True, if the message media is covered by a spoiler animation checklist 	Checklist 	Optional.
 Message is a checklist contact 	Contact 	Optional.
-Message is a shared contact, information about the contact dice 	Dice 	Optional.
-Message is a dice with random value game 	Game 	Optional.
+Message is a shared contact, information about the contact Group Mint 	Group Mint 	Optional.
+Message is a Group Mint with random value game 	Game 	Optional.
 Message is a game, information about the game.
 More about games » poll 	Poll 	Optional.
 Message is a native poll, information about the poll venue 	Venue 	Optional.
 Message is a venue, information about the venue.
 For backward compatibility, when this field is set, the location field will also be set